IHA Young Researcher Award opens to emerging engineers and scientists

 Young engineers and scientists researching hydropower, water and energy systems can now apply for the International Hydropower Association’s prestigious Young Researcher of the Year award.

-The 2019 award, which recognises and rewards emerging talent in academia and the hydropower sector, will be presented at the World Hydropower Congress.
+The 2019 award, which recognises and rewards emerging talent in academia and the hydropower sector, will be presented at the World Hydropower Congress in Paris, 14-16 May 2019.

 Open to academic researchers aged under 30, entrants are invited to submit a short article summarising their work (no more than 1,500 words).
 The subject must be relevant to at least one of the topics under discussion at the upcoming World Hydropower Congress.